denv3rr/RouteNodeHandler/README.md

 # RouteNodeHandler

-Simple handling of traffic nodes for NPCs.
+- Simple handling of nodes for objects such as:
+    - NPCs
+    - Vehicles
+    - and more.

 ## Compiling
 - Current build will be compiled simply with:
-    `g++ -I ../include src/*.cpp -o '<out file name>'`
+    `g++ -I ../include *.cpp -o '<out file name>'`
 - Or, simply:
-    `g++ -I ../include src/*.cpp`
+    `g++ -I ../include *.cpp`

+- These 2 compile options uses the "Include" tag to include the `include` folder as well as all files ending in `.cpp`.

-- The compiled out/exe file will then be added into the same folder (src) depending on what you specify at compilation.
+- The compiled out/exe file will then be added into the same folder (`src`) depending on what you specify at compilation.

 ## Versions

 - Version 2.0.0:
     - output should look like:

     ````

     Starting program...